grafluxe/git-continuous-integration-workflow/README.md

 ## Git History

-Your git history is there to help you.
+Your Git history is there to help you.
 The goal is to not only have granular access to your revisions, but to have a clean and organized history of your work.

 Use these tips to make your history as useful as possible: